vinod1988/burstly-integration-docs/android-guide.md

 ##Initializing the system
 Before using Burstly the system needs to be initialized.
 This should occur before:

-	-Any layouts containing a Banner are inflated.
+- Any layouts containing a Banner are inflated
-	-Any Burstly classes are intstantiated
+- Any Burstly classes are intstantiated
-	-Any other Burstly static functions are called
+- Any other Burstly static functions are called

-We recommend that you put the initialization code immediately following the call to super.onCreate in your default activity (This call should not appear in subsequent activities launched by your application).
+We recommend that you put the initialization code immediately following the call to super.onCreate() in your default activity (this call should not appear in subsequent activities launched by your application).
 You will need to pass your App ID into the init call.

 	Burstly.init(this, YOUR_APP_ID);